liplum/Meditree/README.md

 ## Deployment

-You can deploy ANY frontend implmenetation and ANY backend implmenetation on the same server or multiple servers for free.
+You can combine ANY frontend implmenetation with ANY backend implmenetation on the same server or multiple servers for free.

 Here's an example to deploy the `backend-js` + `web-react` + `nginx`.